 Tell your doctor if you have ever had any unusual or allergic reaction to alteplase, recombinant or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Heart attack, stroke, pulmonary embolism—Appropriate studies have not been performed on the relationship of age to the effects of alteplase in the pediatric population.
-Safety and efficacy have not been established .
+Heart attack, stroke, pulmonary embolism—Appropriate studies have not been performed on the relationship of age to the effects of alteplase injection in the pediatric population.
+Safety and efficacy have not been established.

-Central venous access devices—Appropriate studies performed to date have not demonstrated pediatrics-specific problems that would limit the usefulness of alteplase in children .
+Central venous access devices—Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of alteplase injection in children.

-Central venous access devices—Appropriate studies performed to date have not demonstrated geriatrics-specific problems that would limit the usefulness of alteplase in the elderly .
+Central venous access devices—Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of alteplase in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.